 Best for most:

-The Eneloops do not come in 9V, so for that size we like the $14 EBL 9V battery 4-pack.
+The Eneloops do not come in 9V, so for that size we like the EBL 9V battery 4-pack.
 The EBLs are relatively inexpensive and get great reviews.
-Or, if you want an upgrade in capacity from the 250mAh on the EBLs, you can pick up the $30 ANSMANN 9V NiMH LSD 300mAh 9V.
-But the ANSMANNs are twice the price for only a 20 percent storage boost.
-You’ll also take a slight hit on the lifespan: 1000 cycles for the ANSMANNs vs. 1200 cycles for the EBLs.
-But if you need the extra capacity then this isn’t a bad tradeoff.
+Or, if you want an upgrade in quality vs. the EBLs, you can pick up the PowerEX 9V NiMH LSD 9V.
+But the PowerEX are significantly more expensive for less capacity, so only go there if you want Eneloop quality in a 9V package.

 Non-AA sizes and rechargeable lithium-ion batteries

 Unfortunately, the better NiMH LSD chemistry isn’t available in form factors outside of the AA family (AAA, C, D, 9V).
 So if you have a flashlight, firearm optic, or other gear that takes an unusual battery, you have two choices:

 - Don’t use rechargeables in that gear

 We recommend picking up some of the best disposable batteries for gear that you rarely use (eg. a flashlight in your emergency bag that turns on once a year) and/or for gear that uses button- or coin-style batteries (eg. CR2032s used in popular rifle optics).

 Quality disposables are better for rarely-used gear because they hold their charge while sitting on a shelf for much longer than a rechargeable.
 For the unusual and flat battery sizes, it’s just not worth recharging those small, infrequently used batteries, so don’t bother.